Hair Color: Pros and Cons, or "Why I Stopped Coloring My Hair"

 Since my hair was so dark and contained a lot of red pigment, temporary color did not get close to making my hair as light as the photograph on the cover of the package.
 The end result was more of a muddy red.
 Oops!
 Well, that wouldn’t do, and I couldn’t leave it like that.
 So, back to the pharmacy, and this time I bought the semi-permanent formula.

 I followed instructions and waited the requisite twenty-four hours between treatments, but the minute that twenty-fourth hour passed, I used the new formula.
-Which, by the way, required a different approach, not to mention, I was trying to see the back of my head by holding a hand mirror behind it while daubing drippy hair coloring mixture with the other hand that was encased in a rubber glove.
+Which, by the way, required a different approach, with a too-brief learning curve.
+It didn't make the process easier that I tried to see the back of my head by holding a hand mirror behind it while daubing drippy hair coloring mixture with the other hand encased in a rubber glove.

 It still didn’t turn out right!
 My hair was supposed to be a flaxen blond (according to the picture on the box).
 Instead, it was a brassy dark blond or brassy light brown, depending on the lighting, and still hinting of red.
 Arrrgh!
 Back to the pharmacy.

 In my forties, I began coloring my hair again.
-Let me tell you right here, the reason was not to color gray.
-I didn’t yet have any gray, which surprised me because one of my grandmothers went completely silver by the time she was in her fifties.
-I was bored with my appearance and simply wanted a change.
+Let me tell you right here, the reason was not to cover up gray like the commercial claims.
+I didn’t yet have any gray, which surprised me since one of my grandmothers went completely silver-haired by her fifties.
+I was simply bored with my appearance and wanted a change.
 For a while, I kept my hair frosted (not to be confused with tipped or foiled, both of which I did later).
 Frosting dark hair made it streaked, the dark brown alternating with streaks of medium blond.

-By this time, I didn’t have the time or inclination to “do it myself”, so I entrusted my hair to various hair colorists.
-They each used different products and different methods, so my hair “look” changed accordingly.
+By this time, I didn’t have the time or inclination to “do it myself," so I entrusted my hair to various hair colorists.
+They each used different products and different methods, so my hair's “look” changed accordingly.

-I stayed with blondish shades until my early fifties, when a friend who is also a talented professional colorist, suggested I go red.
+I stayed with blondish shades until my early fifties, when a professional colorist suggested I go red.
 Hey!
 That’s a good idea.
 I’ve always liked red hair.
 I told her okay and gave her carte blanche with the tone.

 The shade of red I got was a deep red, but not auburn.
 Actually, it was really, really RED.
 Not quite a primary color, but close.
 I liked it.
 My eyes suddenly looked much more green than blue.
 I really liked it.
 I also liked wearing the colors of clothing and makeup that look good on redheads.
 Now I finally had the hair color to match my temperament, so I kept it red for a couple of years.